smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 Elise chose one near the back.
 Checked the manifest: scheduled departure in eight minutes.
 Arrival time: two hours, fourteen minutes.

 She climbed inside.
-The container was packed with sealed canisters, but one had cracked.
-Hairline fracture along the seal.
-Neon liquid pooling at the bottom, already starting to evaporate.
-This was raw, unprocessed, thread bloom concentrate.
+The container was packed with sealed canisters, she picked one up, and cracked it on the container, causing a hairline fracture along the seal.
+Neon liquid pooling at the bottom, already starting to evaporate - this was raw, unprocessed, thread bloom concentrate.

 Elise looked at the cracked canister.
 At the neon liquid pooling.
 At her mask's oxygen reserves: six hours.
 Her mask's filters were rated for atmospheric bloom spores.
 Not concentrated extract in an enclosed space.

 She'd heard the stories.
-Bloom toxins didn't just make you see things.
-They made you feel things.
+Bloom toxins didn't just make you see things, they made you feel things.
 Made pain feel like purpose.
 Made murder feel like mercy.
 The huffers in the Hollows died happy because the spores rewrote what happiness meant.

 Elise reached up and adjusted her mask's filter settings.
 The intake valve could be manually overridden.
 Could be set to draw from the cargo hold instead of her oxygen reserves.